 What is High Blood Pressure?

 High blood pressure is also known as hypertension.
 It is sometimes called the “silent killer” because it produces few, if any, symptoms.
 In fact, you might not even realize you have high blood pressure.
-But if it’s not treated, this condition can lead to heart attacks, strokes, kidney disease, eye disease, and other serious problems.
+But if it’s not treated, this condition can lead to heart attacks, strokes, memory loss, kidney disease, eye disease, and other serious problems.